Posts Tagged ‘inequality’

 Inequality: A collision is coming

 Inequality, unemployment and unresponsive government: A collision is coming By Robert B. Reich 6:00 a.m.
 EST, November 9, 2011 The biggest question in America these days is how to revive the economy.
-The biggest question among activists now occupying Wall Street and dozens of American cities is how to strike back against the nation's almost unprecedented concentration of income, wealth and political power in the top 1 ...
+The biggest question among activists now occupying Wall Street and dozens of American cities is how to strike back against the nation's almost unprecedented concentration of income, wealth and political power in the top 1 percent.
+The two questions are ...
 Full Story

 With Liberty and Justice for Some